 Turn down the clichés of soggy cardboard coasters, sad looking football scarfs and cheap branded give-away glassware, rather add some flavor with unique items that give the home bar character, class and serve to stimulate conversation.

-Although, no longer a male dominated space, the home bar still looks a little like a drag queen when decked out with fabric curtains, soft furnishings and in a soft colour palette.
+Although, no longer a male-dominated space, the home bar still looks a little like a drag queen when decked out with fabric curtains, soft furnishings and in a soft colour palette.
 Rather choose to enhance the strong lines, angles and function of the space with finishings that do not compromise its integrity but also add elegance, sophistication and class.

 Shutters are ideal for the home bar, perfectly balancing the energy for a unisex space that welcomes rather than serves as a bouncer.
 Easy to control light and ventilation, shutters help make the area as comfortable as possible and are perfect as room dividers in an open plan living area for occasions when the home bar needs to be separated from other family activities.

 So let’s raise a glass to the home bar; where mixing drinks and good company is the perfect recipe for fun.
+Need some more inspirational ideas for your living room shutters why not see more in articles here.